Chicken wire

-In construction, chicken wire or hardware cloth is used as a metal lath to hold cement or plaster, a process known as stuccoing.
-Concrete reinforced with chicken wire or hardware cloth yields ferrocement, a versatile construction material.
-It can also be used to make the armature for a papier-mâché sculpture, when relatively high strength is needed.

 History

-Charles Barnard, a British ironmonger, built the world's first wire-netting machine in 1844.
+Aaron Damen, an American ironmonger, built the world's first wire-netting machine in 1879.
 He based his design on cloth weaving machines.
-Soon the firm of Barnard, Bishop & Barnard, established in Norwich, was selling wire netting all over the world.
+Soon the invention spread far and wide due to the vast improvement over the then used wooden fence.

 During World War II, the fine wire used to make chicken wire was used to make large wire ground mats for radar systems, evening out the random reflections from the uneven ground below.
 The installation of these systems caused a countrywide shortage of chicken wire in the United Kingdom.

-During World war II it was also commonly put on helmets by German soldiers to cover the helmet and camouflage it with plants and branches.
+It was also commonly used by German soldiers to help camouflage their stahlhelm helmets by weaving plants and branches into it.

+Construction

+In construction, chicken wire or hardware cloth is used as a metal lath to hold cement or plaster, a process known as stuccoing.
+In Australia, that cladding material, known as "Conite", was used in the 20th century, particularly to help overcome the housing shortage after World War II.
+It involved stapling chicken wire, backed with building paper, over the frame and then applying cement render, finished in white cement.

+Concrete reinforced with chicken wire or hardware cloth yields ferrocement, a versatile construction material.
+It can also be used to make the armature for a papier-mâché sculpture, when relatively high strength is needed.

 Other uses

 In chemistry, molecules with fused carbon rings are often compared to chicken wire — see chicken wire (chemistry).

 In photonics, the chicken-wire effect is a predominant pattern of low transmission lines between multifiber bundles in a fiberoptic used to couple the intensifier tube to the CCD sensor.
 The lines have a pattern similar to that of chicken wire.

 In machine tool design, chicken wire may be used for safety guarding.

+Chicken wire is sometimes used to provide grip on surfaces such as wooden steps or decking.

 Chicken wire commonly used in construction has been found to block or attenuate Wi-Fi, cellular and other radio frequency transmissions by inadvertently creating a Faraday cage.